owncloud/ios-sdk/doc/CONFIGURATION.md

 ## Introduction

-The ownCloud iOS SDK provides a flexible mechanism for configuration.
-While it currently only returns the default values defined by the classes itself, MDM and branding support can be added in the future with relatively little effort.
+The ownCloud iOS SDK provides a flexible mechanism for configuration that allows

+- classes to provide default values
+- injection of settings from managed configuration (MDM)

 This document provides an overview over the available sections and variables.